NEWLY DIAGNOSED

 Perihilar or hilar cholangiocarcinoma

-This starts where the right and left bile ducts join and leave the liver.
 This area is sometimes called the liver hilum.

 Distal extrahepatic cholangiocarcinoma

-This starts lower down the bile duct, closer to the pancreas and small bowel.
+Distal bile duct cancer starts lower down the bile duct, closer to the pancreas and small bowel.

 Why it matters: this location can affect jaundice, bile drainage, biopsy approach, surgery planning, and whether the case should be reviewed alongside pancreatic-head surgery pathways.